telerik/ajax-docs/controls/htmlchart/how-to/export-to-pdf-with-clientexportmanager.md

 The following steps will enable you to easily implement the export functionality (**Example 1** showcases a fully runnable example):

-1. Add the **RadClientExportManager** in the page's markup;
+1. Add the **RadClientExportManager** in the page's markup:

 	**ASP.NET**

 		<telerik:RadClientExportManager runat="server" ID="RadClientExportManager1">
 	    </telerik:RadClientExportManager>

-1. Add a button with a client-side click handler that will initiate the export;
+1. Add a button with a client-side click handler that will initiate the export:

 	**ASP.NET**